Click on the image to enlarge

 Figure 4.
 Waveform amplifier directly drives the coils.

-There are three ways to generate high-
+There are two ways to generate high-

 The Helmholtz coils may be driven directly using a current amplifier driver such as the T250 Waveform Amplifier.
 The direct-